-Lamoriello originally joined the Devils as President and General Manager in 1987.
+Lamoriello joined the New Jersey Devils as President and General Manager in 1987.
 Throughout his tenure in New Jersey, the Devils went to the Stanley Cup Playoffs 21 times, posted 13, 100-point seasons, won nine division titles, went to the Stanley Cup Final five times and won the Stanley Cup in 1995, 2000 and 2003.
 The Devils also earned 13 consecutive post-season berths from 1997-2010.
-Over the course of his tenure in New Jersey, the Devils posted a regular season record of 1,093-759-179-109 and a playoff record of 136-116.
-In 1996, New Jersey's American Hockey League affiliate, the Albany Devils won the Calder Cup, marking the first time an NHL organization and their AHL franchise has won both championships in the same season.

-Lamoriello also served as the Head Coach for 50 regular season games in 2005-06 (32-14-4) and the final three regular season games in 2006-07.
+Lamoriello has compiled a lifetime regular-season record of 1,259-881-179-149 (W-LT-OT) and a lifetime Stanley Cup Playoffs record of 141-124.
+Lamoriello served as the Devils' Head Coach for 50 regular season games in 2005-06 (32-14-4) and the final three regular season games in 2006-07.
 The Devils qualified for the playoffs and reached the Eastern Conference Final in both seasons.

-During his time in New Jersey, Lamoriello was named as vice-chairman and CEO of the National Basketball Association's New Jersey Nets in addition to his responsibilities with the Devils after the hockey team was purchased by YankeeNets.
-Following back-to-back appearances in the NBA Finals in 2002 and 2003, Lamoriello relinquished his posts with the Nets when YankeeNets sold the Nets to an independent owner in 2004.
+In 2009, Lamoriello received the highest honor there is in the sport of hockey as he was inducted into the Hockey Hall of Fame.
+In addition to his responsibilities with the Devils, Lamoriello was named vicechairman and CEO of the National Basketball Association's New Jersey Nets after the hockey team was purchased by YankeeNets.
+Following back-to-back appearances in the NBA Finals in 2002 and 2003, Lamoriello relinquished his posts with the Nets when YankeeNets sold the basketball franchise to an independent owner in 2004.

-Prior to his time in the NHL Lamoriello spent two decades at Providence College, including 15 seasons as Head Coach.
-During his time behind the bench, the Friars finished with a 248-179-13 record, qualified for 12 consecutive post-season tournament berths and had more players drafted into the NHL after entering college, than any other college team during Lamoriello's last five years.
+Prior to his time in the NHL, Lamoriello spent two decades at Providence College, including 15 seasons as Head Coach.
+During his time behind the bench, the Friars posted a 248-179-13 record, qualified for 12 consecutive post-season tournament berths and had more players drafted into the NHL after entering college than any other college team during Lamoriello's last five years.
 He also served as the College's Athletic Director.
 Lamoriello was one of five founders of Hockey East Association and served as commissioner of the league from 1983-87.
-Since 1989, the winner of the Hockey East tournament is awarded the Lamoriello Trophy.
+Since 1989, the winner of the Hockey East tournament has been awarded the Lamoriello Trophy.
 Lamoriello was inducted into the Providence College Athletic Hall of Fame in 1982.

-Lamoriello's numerous accolades include inductions into the Cape Cod Baseball League Hall of Fame in 2009, the National Italian American Sports Hall of Fame in 2012, the Rhode Island Heritage Hall of Fame in 2004, the LaSalle Academy Hall of Fame in 2004, the Sports Hall of Fame of New Jersey in 2002 and was named the recipient of Unico National's Vincent T. Lombardi Trophy in 2000 for professional sports achievement.
+Lamoriello's numerous accolades include inductions into the Cape Cod Baseball League Hall of Fame in 2009, the National Italian American Sports Hall of Fame in 2012, the Rhode Island Heritage Hall of Fame in 2004, the LaSalle Academy Hall of Fame in 2004, the Sports Hall of Fame of New Jersey in 2002 and he was named the recipient of Unico National's Vincent T. Lombardi Trophy in 2000 for professional sports achievement.
 He has also served on the board of directors of the Yogi Berra Museum since 2006 and has been a member of the board of Yankee Global Enterprises since 2004.